GoldinGuy/K-Means-TS/README.md

 "downlevelIteration": true
 ```

-If you are using VSCode, click `Ctrl-Shift-B` and then `tsc:watch`, which will auto-compile TS to JS
+If you are using VSCode, enter `Ctrl-Shift-B` and then `tsc:watch`, which will auto-compile TS to JS

 ## Usage